mostlymaxi/plumber/README.md

 - robust signal handling
 - extremely simple implementation

+## behavior
+- pipes (|) imply that stdout is redirected to stdin of following program
+- all programs stderr are merged to parent stderr (!not working!)
+- termination signals will be caught, sent to the FIRST program in the pipeline, and wait for completion

 ## modules
 Building a module / transformer / process for the pipeline is easy in almost any programming language (performance is up to the programmer of course).
 All you need is a program that reads from stdin, does a transormation, and outputs to stdout.